u107207006/ID-Lottery-Global-Manifesto/README.md

 How vast, truly, is the entire universe?

-On the beautiful Earth, eighty million—eight billion souls—make their home.
+On this beautiful Earth, eight billion souls make their home.

-To traverse the boundaries of the cosmos at the speed of light

-might take millions of long, unfolding years.
+To traverse the vast boundaries of the cosmos at the speed of light might take countless millions of years.

 When you look up at the silver moon,